Embassy of Sweden

 If you are visiting Sweden and are a citizen of a non-EU country, you may need a visa.
 A visa is a permit to travel to and stay in a country for a maximum of 90 days.
 If you intend to stay in Sweden for longer than 90 days you will need a visitor's residence permit.

 We recommend all applicants to submit their Schengen visa applications through VFS Global.
 Visit the VFS Global website for the application centre’s address, opening hours and for other practical information.
-If you want, you can also submit your application in person to the Embassy of Sweden in Beijing by appointment.

 Please note that the Embassy of Sweden in Beijing is not authorized to process Schengen Visa applications from non-Chinese nationals who do not have a valid permit for residence in the People´s Republic of China and who lack justification for lodging an application here.